-In this page you’ll find links to our 5 albums, that you can both stream and obviously buy, and if you scroll down, we’ve chosen for you a bunch of recommended links related to breton music and language, links to websites, gear and books find happily use to produce our music.
+In this page you’ll find links to our albums and singles, that you can both stream and obviously buy, and if you scroll down, we’ve chosen for you a bunch of recommended links related to breton music and language, links to websites, gear and books find happily use to produce our music.

-[ Pour les francophones, si vous avez besoin d’aide à cause de l’anglais, n’hésitez pas à nous envoyer un message astrakanproject @ gmail.com ]
+Pour les francophones, si vous avez besoin d’aide à cause de l’anglais, n’hésitez pas à nous envoyer un message à l’adresse email@example.com.

-Want to take you time?
-Click on any cover for full free album streaming.
+Want to take your time?
+Click on any cover for free full album streaming.

-Astrakan Project Inês, 9 tracks studio album, 59′ epic music, released September 2018, includes a beautiful 96 full colour pages book, with all lyrics and their translations in English and French + MP3 immediate download.
+- Inês, 9-track studio album, 59′ epic music (Sept.
+2018), includes a beautiful 96 full colour pages book, with all lyrics and their translations in English and French + MP3 immediate download.
 Digital version also available.

 Ressources and links